China–Israel relations: History

 In the 1930s, David Ben-Gurion, then leader of the Yishuv in Palestine, proclaimed that China would be one of the great world powers of the future.

+During the 1930s and 1940s, Shanghai was an important haven for Jewish refugees.
+Along with the legacies of individuals such as Ho Feng-Shan who protected Jews, this history continues to be a shared positive point of reference for contemporary relations between China and Israel.
+Major Israeli officials including Prime Minister Benjamin Netanyahu have emphasized this history during visits to the Shanghai Jewish Refugees Museum.

-For some time after the 1949 Chinese revolution, the People's Republic of China (PRC) was diplomatically isolated, because the United States and its allies, including Israel, recognized the Republic of China (ROC, commonly known as Taiwan after 1949) as the sole legitimate government of China.
-The Nationalist government of the ROC had been historically sympathetic to the Zionist cause, while Sun Yat-sen affirmed his support for the creation of a Jewish state.
+For some time after the Chinese Communist Revolution in 1949, the People's Republic of China (PRC) was diplomatically isolated, because the United States and its allies, including Israel, recognized the Republic of China (ROC, commonly known as Taiwan after 1949) as the sole legitimate government of China.
+The Nationalist government of the ROC had been historically sympathetic to the Zionist cause, while ROC founder Sun Yat-sen affirmed his support for the creation of a Jewish state.

+Before 1955, the People's Republic of China (PRC) did not have a stance on the Arab-Israeli conflict.
+This was largely because the PRC had few diplomatic contacts with Israel and the independent Arab states recognized the ROC at the time and not the PRC.

-In 1947, however, the ROC abstained from voting in the United Nations Partition Plan for Palestine.
-During the 1955 Asian–African Conference, China (under the PRC) expressed support for the Palestinian right of return, but refrained from denying Israel's right to exist and secretly pursued trade ties with the Israelis.
+During the 1955 Bandung Conference, the PRC expressed support for the Palestinian right of return, but refrained from denying Israel's right to exist and secretly pursued trade ties with the Israelis.
+In January 1950, Israel formally recognized the PRC, becoming the first Middle Eastern state to do so.

+During the Suez Crisis in 1956, China made strong statements in support of Egypt but did not make references to Israel when it condemned France and Britain.

+In 1975, the PRC supported United Nations General Assembly Resolution 3379 that stated that Zionism was a form of racism.
 Until the 1980s, China refused to grant visas to Israelis unless they held dual citizenship and carried a passport of a country other than Israel.
 However, following the Sino-Soviet split and China's 1979 establishment of diplomatic relations with the United States, China began to develop a series of secret, non-official ties with Israel.